Food safety

 Why should food be stored at a distance from the floor?

-Storing food at a distance from the floor is a practical way to prevent food from becoming contaminated.
+Public health agencies stress this rule for good reason: Storing food at a distance from the floor is a practical way to prevent food from becoming contaminated.
 The practice is essential for any food business to maintain proper food hygiene and prevent the risk of contamination.

 Here are the key food storage points for placing foods 6 inches (15 centimeters) above the ground:

-4. Air temperature and circulation.
-Proper air circulation is an essential aspect of optimal storage conditions.
+4. Air temperature and circulation: Proper air circulation is an essential aspect of optimal storage conditions.
 Too much moisture build-up can lead to moldy foods.
 Moisture absorption is less likely to occur if foods have enough space from each other and the floor.
 This will help prevent mold growth or other foodborne pathogens from growing.

 Racks with fresh bread in warehouse in industrial bakery